icue/SteamWishlistCalendar/README.md

     * [`failed_deductions.txt`](output/failed_deductions.txt): stores the items that do not have a meaningful enough release date, or have a release string that is too complicated to parse.
     * [`wishlist_history_chart.png`](output/wishlist_history_chart.png): a line chart that shows the trend of the wishlist.
 What gets displayed here also depends on data in [`history.json`](output/history.json).
     * [`wishlist_history_stack_plot.png`](output/wishlist_history_chart.png): a stack plot that shows the trend of the wishlist.
 What gets displayed here also depends on data in [`history.json`](output/history.json).
-5. You may refer to the [workflow yml file](.github/workflows/analyze-wishlist.yml) in this repo, to automatically run the script on schedule.
+5. Refer to the [workflow yml file](.github/workflows/analyze-wishlist.yml) in this repo, to automatically run the script on schedule.
 6. If you choose to publish the `.ICS` file, such as on GitHub, you may then have your calendar app subscribe to that file.
 Effectively what you get is a calendar that syncs with the release dates of the items on your wishlist.